Escape to Paradise in Mexico!

 While the US dollar is accepted virtually everywhere in Los Barriles, you will get the best deal if you use Mexican pesos.

-Craig's Frozen Margarita Recipe
+Frozen Margarita

 Remember the Baldwin sisters on The Waltons?
 The ones who were always making "the recipe?"
 My husband, Craig, experimented for 3 years with all sorts of complicated recipes for a frozen margarita.
 In the end, the tastiest recipe he could invent was also the easiest!
 So here is his recipe for "the recipe!"